skip to Main Content

 If, despite your best efforts, your cat simply won’t allow you near her mouth with a toothbrush, you may want to consider one or more of these healthy alternatives.

-• Dental cat food and treats.
-Used regularly, these can help to scrub plaque off of your cat’s teeth and may reduce the risk of tartar buildup.
+- Dental cat food and treats.
+Used regularly, special dental treats can help scrub plaque off your cat’s teeth and may reduce the risk of tartar buildup.
+Most dental treats consist of hard, very crunchy pieces.

-• Chew toys for cats.
-These are designed to scrape the plaque off of your cat’s teeth and are frequently filled with catnip to encourage chewing.
+- Chew toys for cats.
+Specially designed chew toys scrape the plaque off of your cat’s teeth and are frequently filled with catnip to encourage chewing.
 This Catnip Plaque Away Pretzel from Petstages works purr-fectly.

-Whether you’re able to brush your cat’s teeth or need to find other means to keep them as clean as possible, it is important to have his teeth checked yearly by his vet.
-This way, any potential problems can be discovered and treated early.
+Whether you’re able to brush your cat’s teeth or need to find other means to maintain or improve your kitty’s oral health, it is important to have her teeth checked yearly by her vet.
+This way, any potential oral health issues can be discovered and treated early.

 Unfortunately, household cats commonly have dental issues.
 Since they can’t naturally clean their teeth themselves, tartar and bacteria are likely to build up over time.
 If gone untreated, this can cause dental issues that require tooth extraction.
 In order to prevent this issue, brushing their teeth is important!
 Some cats don’t enjoy having their teeth cleaned, but there are other solutions such as dental gel (https://amzn.to/33ZG0FP), water additives (https://amzn.to/3EllbE6) , dental treats and toys (https://amzn.to/3nQBeCC) that can help get some of that tartar off!